bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 1. **View** a stream` name and description

-2. **View** a service for the stream and get the service`s information in a popup window by clicking at the active service`s name in the «Service» column.
+2. **View** a service for the stream and get the service`s information in a pop-up window by clicking at the active service`s name in the «Service» column.

 .. figure:: _static/StreamsList_ServiceInfo.png